Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

 where $\mathbf{K}$ is $3NM \times 3NM$ matrix defined as follows:

-In the above definition, we have used lower indexes to indicate the particle components, the upper ones (in parenthesis) indicate the bead components, while $\delta_{ij}$ ($\delta^{(i)(j)}$ for the bead indexes) is the usual Kronecker delta.
-The $\bvec{K}$ matrix is diagonal in the particle sector, as the harmonic springs in the fictitious $H_M$ (\ref{mapping}) couple different replicas only for the same particle components.
+In the above definition, we have used lower indices to indicate the particle components, the upper ones (in parenthesis) indicate the bead components, while $\delta_{ij}$ ($\delta^{(i)(j)}$ for the bead indices) is the usual Kronecker delta.
+The $\bvec{K}$ matrix is diagonal in the particle sector, as the harmonic springs in the fictitious $H_M$ of Eq.~(\ref{mapping}) couple different replicas only for the same particle components.
 Cyclic conditions are implicitly applied in Eq.~(\ref{K}) to the matrix boundaries in the bead sector (i.e. $(0)=(M)$), as the polymers are necklaces.

+The most notable difference of the ${\cal L}^\textrm{harm}$ equations of motion with respect to those of Eq.~(\ref{ext_class_lang}) is that $\bvec{F} = \mathbf{0}$, as the BO component of the total force has been loaded in the ${\cal L}^\textrm{BO}$ Trotter factors.
+Therefore, the ${\cal L}^\textrm{harm}$ equations are \emph{linear} in both $\bvec{p}$ and $\bvec{q}$, thus exactly solvable in an analytic closed form.
+They describe an OUP, and their algebra and properties have been exploited in the GLE framework\cite{Ceriotti2010_2}, where they are used to propagate external auxiliary variables together with the physical momenta in order to generate a colored noise with a corresponding effective memory kernel.
+In the present algorithm we are going to use the OUP to integrate directly the SDE for both $\bvec{p}$ and $\bvec{q}$, together with the Langevin noise, namely without further splitting the Langevin thermostat in ${\cal L}^\textrm{harm}$.

-As we have done in Eq.~(\ref{pauli_expansion}) for the classical case, we expand $\bsym{\hat \gamma}$ in Pauli matrices, as follows:
+As we have done in Eq.~(\ref{pauli_expansion}) for the classical case, we expand $\bsym{\hat \gamma}$ of Eq.~(\ref{gamma_quantum}) in Pauli matrices, as follows:

-Moreover, we require that $\left[ \mathbf{K}, \boldsymbol{\gamma} \right] =0$, which is fulfilled when the forces $\bvec{f}$ are deterministic.
-Indeed, $\bsym{\gamma}$ obeys the FDT (\ref{fdcond}) in the extended $3NM$ dimensional space.
-For deterministic forces, $\bsym{\gamma}$ is bead independent, while for noisy forces the matrix $\bsym{\alpha}$ could be correlated according to the force covariance $\langle \delta f_i^{(j)} \delta f_h^{(k)} \rangle$, and $\bsym{\gamma}$ could acquire a bead dependent contribution to fulfill the FDT.
-For the time being, let us assume $\bsym{\gamma}$ to be bead independent, which implies that $\mathbf{K}$ and $\boldsymbol{\gamma}$ commute.
-We will see in Sec.~\ref{QMC-noise-correction} how to recover this condition even in the case of QMC forces.
-Then, Eq.~(\ref{pauli_expansion_quantum}) and $\left[ \mathbf{K}, \boldsymbol{\gamma} \right] =0$ allow one to evaluate $e^{\bsym{\hat \gamma} \delta t}$ in a closed analytic form for each (upper and lower) block component of the SDE formal solution in Eq.~(\ref{sol_ext_class_lang}).
+Then, Eq.~(\ref{pauli_expansion_quantum}) and $\left[ \mathbf{K}, \boldsymbol{\gamma}^\textrm{harm} \right] =0$ (condition fulfilled, being $\bsym{\gamma}^\textrm{harm}$ bead independent) allow one to evaluate $e^{\bsym{\hat \gamma} \delta t}$ in a closed analytic form for each (upper and lower) block component of the SDE formal solution in Eq.~(\ref{sol_ext_class_lang}).
 The related algebra is quite tedious and we refer the reader to the Appendix \ref{quantum_integration_scheme}.
 The resulting integrated equations of motions lead to the following Markov chain: